How Music Works: Contents

-Reviews
+Reception

 A supportive review ran in The Daily Telegraph, with Oliver Keens stating that "David Byrne deserves great praise".
 Keens referred to the book as "as accessible as pop yet able to posit deep and startlingly original thoughts and discoveries in almost every paragraph", and he added that "this book will make you hear music differently."
 He remarked as well that "Talking Heads fans will find much to savour", and that "Byrne shows not just how music works, but how music publishing should work too."

 The A.V.
 Club also published a positive review.
 Critic Jason Heller remarked that "joy—of singing and playing, of thinking and dancing, of listening and wondering—renders almost every page a song."
 In addition, he wrote, "Byrne’s knack for paradox and passion carries his erratic narrative."

 The Washington Post critic Tim Page commented, "This is a decidedly generous book—welcoming, informal, digressive, full of ideas and intelligence—and one has the pleasant sense that Byrne is speaking directly to the reader, sharing a few confidences he has picked up over the years."
 Stating that "Byrne has plenty of smart things to say about pop music", Page lauded the "ambitious" work.
 Kirkus Reviews praised the book as "a supremely intelligent, superbly written dissection of music as an art form and way of life."
 The magazine stated in addition that "anyone at all interested in music will learn a lot from this book."

 On the other hand, for The New York Times critic Dwight Garner, the book is "a roll of mental wallpaper, a textbook for a survey course you didn’t mean to sign up for.
 It drifts between music history, sonic anthropology, mild biographical asides, broad pop theory and grandfatherly financial and artistic advice.
 It’s all the things Mr. Byrne’s twitchy and alienated music with Talking Heads never was: genial, well-meaning, as forgettable as a real estate agent’s handshake."